State-sponsored terrorism: Operation Mongoose

 Starting in 1959, under the Eisenhower administration, the US government had the Central Intelligence Agency (CIA) recruit operatives in Cuba to carry out terrorism and sabotage, kill civilians, and cause economic damage.
 Following the failed invasion at the Bay of Pigs, the US massively escalated its sponsorship of terrorism against Cuba.
 In late 1961, using the military and the Central Intelligence Agency, the US government engaged in an extensive campaign of state-sponsored terrorism against civilian and military targets in Cuba.
 The terrorist attacks killed significant numbers of civilians.
-The US armed, trained, funded and directed the terrorists, most of whom were Cuban expatriates and members of Brigade 2506.
+The US armed, trained, funded and directed the terrorists, most of whom were Cuban expatriates.
 Terrorist attacks were planned at the direction and with the participation of US government employees and launched from US territory.
 The terrorist attacks directed by the CIA continued through at least 1965, and the CIA was ordered to intensify the campaign in 1969.
 Andrew Bacevich, Professor of International Relations and History at Boston University, wrote of the campaign: